 It is safe to say that we will be back for more live theatre shows.
 The experience is fun for the whole family!

-I encourage you to take your children to see a live performance at The Joan Penrith.
+I encourage you to take your children to see live theatre at The Joan Penrith.
 It is an experience that will stay with them for years to come.
 Their shows are also affordable, which makes live theatre even more accessible for families.

 Most importantly, these wonderful childhood experiences make our kids develop socially, emotionally, mentally and academically, giving them the gift of an appreciation for performing arts.
 We are so fortunate to have The Joan on our doorstep so that our children have opportunities to see so many wonderful theatre productions throughout their childhood, and beyond.